sm18lr88/OpenAI_TTS_GUI/docs/MSIX_LOCAL.md

 powershell -ExecutionPolicy Bypass -File scripts\build_msix_local.ps1
 ```

-The script reads the project version from `pyproject.toml`, converts it to the four-part MSIX version form, stages files from `dist\OpenAI-TTS`, materializes `packaging\msix\AppxManifest.xml.in`, and runs `makeappx pack` to create `dist\OpenAI-TTS.msix`.
+The script reads the project version from `pyproject.toml`.
+It converts the version to the
+four-part MSIX form.
+It stages files from `dist\OpenAI-TTS`.
+It materializes
+`packaging\msix\AppxManifest.xml.in`.
+It runs `makeappx pack` to create `dist\OpenAI-TTS.msix`.

-Optional signing examples.
+These are optional signing examples.
 When signing is enabled, the script signs staged
-`.exe`, `.dll`, and `.pyd` payload files before packing, then signs the MSIX.
+`.exe`, `.dll`, and `.pyd` payload files before packing.
+It then signs the MSIX.
-This is needed for the WACK signed-file requirement, but it requires your own
+The WACK signed-file requirement needs this.
+It also requires your own local test certificate
-local test certificate or production code-signing certificate.
+or production code-signing certificate.

 ```powershell
 powershell -ExecutionPolicy Bypass -File scripts\build_msix_local.ps1 -CertThumbprint "<certificate sha1 thumbprint>"